-NFPA Dust StandardsThe Chemical Safety Board’s 12-year review revealed over 59 fatalities and 303 injuries from combustible dust related incidents during timespan of 2006 to 2017.
+NFPA Dust StandardsThe Chemical Safety Board’s 12-year review revealed over 59 fatalities and 303 injuries from combustible dust-related incidents during the timespan of 2006 to 2017.
 Preventing this sort of catastrophe starts with a deep understanding of NFPA standards and how to apply recommendations from a DHA.

 In 2016, the National Fire Protection Association (NFPA), developed a new standard on the fundamentals of combustible dust, referred to as NFPA 652.
 This standard applied retroactive requirements to help companies better understand and manage the hazards of combustible dust.
 The first step of the process in this standard and the since revised commodity specific standards was to conduct a Dust Hazard Analysis (DHA).
 A DHA is a systematic review of the processes and areas of a facility where combustible dusts and particulate solids are present.
 The output of a DHA will identify where hazards exist, what safeguards exist, and what safeguards are required.

 Retroactive Requirements —Dust hazard analysis is required by NFPA 652 and commodity specific standards.

 DHA Deadline — A DHA is required but the deadline was pushed from 2018 to September 2020.
 Food facilities have been granted an extension of September 2022.

 Ongoing Updates — Ongoing updates and revision to the DHA are required every five years.

 What's Next?After a DHA is completed, it can be overwhelming to comprehend exactly what to do next.
 An initial DHA will likely identify a series of action items that will need to be implemented.
 The recommended action items might suggest recommendations such as: hazard awareness training, electrical classification assessment, safety equipment requirements, or even something as simple as a new housekeeping schedule for a particular area.